matthh9797/palmbloo/content/cuisine/spaghetti-carbonara.md

 prepTime: 15
 cookTime: 45

 summary: The recipe for carbonara began to appear in 1944.
-It is said that American soldiers, during the Second World War, tasted the Abruzzese "cacio e uova" pasta prepared by carbonari and from here it could be born the name carbonara.
+It is said that American soldiers, during the Second World War ...

 description: >
     The recipe for *carbonara* began to appear in 1944.
 It is said that American soldiers, during the Second World War, tasted the Abruzzese " cacio e  uova " pasta prepared by *carbonari* and from here it could be born the name *carbonara*.
 From there, adding the bacon, came almost natural.